The Norman Period 1066-1154

 The beginning of Sandon All Saints.

-The defeat of Harold at the Battle of Hastings marked the end of the Anglo-Saxon period in Britain.
-Until then, Sandon had formed part of the land of the Saxon Earl of Mercia.
-Following the Norman conquest, King William gave most of the land to his followers.
-He made his nephew, Hugh Lupus, the 1st Earl of Chester.
-Hugh Lupus subsequently created several feudal baronies, two of which are entwined with the history of Sandon, William de Malbanc, 1st Baron of Wich Malbanc, now named Nantwich, and Hugh de Vernon, 1st Baron of Shipbrook, Cheshire.
+The defeat of Harold at the Battle of Hastings marked the beginning of the the end of the Anglo-Saxon period in Britain.
+Until then, Sandon had formed part of the land of the Saxon English Earl of Mercia.
+Following the Norman conquest, King William ensuered that his followers took over lands.

-Certainly, we know that Hugh founded the Cistercian Abbey of Combermere in Cheshire in 1130, together with three churches, namely St Mary’s Acton, All Saints Sandon and St Peter’s Alstonefield, and gifted with it " one plough-land in Sandon and The Church and common pastures with all my cattle in the Forest of Sandon."
+Certainly, we know that Hugh de Malbanc founded the Cistercian Abbey of Combermere in Cheshire c.
+1133, together with the gift of the three churches, namely St Mary’s Acton, All Saints Sandon and St Peter’s Alstonefield, and gifted with it " one plough-land in Sandon and The Church and common pastures with all my cattle in the Forest of Sandon."

-The gift of the church to the abbey is written into the original deed of foundation of the Abbey in 1130 and witnessed by Roger de Clinton Bishop of Coventry, Ranulph de Gerons (the 2nd), 4th Earl of Chester and William de Malbank, 3rd Baron Malbank, son of Hugh and this was later confirmed by Hugh’s son William de Malbanc.
+Although the Charter imay well be spurious, (the content might well be valid) and was witnessed by Roger de Clinton Bishop of Coventry, Ranulph de Gerons (the 2nd), 4th Earl of Chester and William de Malbank, 3rd Baron Malbank, son of Hugh and this was later confirmed by Hugh’s son William de Malbanc.
 A 17th century copy of the original charter was found in Sandon Hall.

 Patronage by Combermere Abbey.